linuxgurugamer/MemGraph/GameData/MemGraph/README.md

 Mod-KeypadMinus decreases the vertical scale of the graph.
 Mod-KeypadDivide runs a bit of test code controlled by MemGraph\PluginData\test.cfg.
 Mod-End pads the Mono heap with a configurable amount of headroom to reduce frequency of garbage collections.
+Mod-Home writes a marker to the log file (if logging is enabled, see below) Mod-PageUp toggles logging

 Every second the plugin totals up all the memory allocated on the heap and whether any garbage collections have run.
 It also displays the current total heap allocation, the maximum heap allocation just before the last garbage collection, the minimum